energyandcleanair/india_map/README.md

 #### Testing

 Add unit tests for new classes and functions.
-When committing, make sure the tests run
+When committing, make sure the tests pass.

 We use pytest for the tests.
 The test files live alongside with original file with the suffix:
 `__test.py`.